 There are Aged Care residencies in Albany but are all contained within suburban Albany.

-The hazards most likely to effect the District of Albany are bushfire and flood.
-Risks associated with these hazards are the displacement of livestock of various kinds and domestic pets.
+The hazards most likely to effect the District of Albany are bushfires, storm and flood events.
+Risks associated with these hazards are the displacement of livestock of various kinds and companion animals.

 3.0 Costs